oleg--manzhos/todomcv-automated-testing-js/README.md

 # todomvc-automated-testing-js
-todos application is quite a nice to practise your automation skills
+Todos application is quite a nice application to practice your automation skills.